Melissa Knowles

 I began my training with Dr. John Diamond, a pioneering figure in holistic healing and creativity, who said “Imagine yourself: a photographer takes an interest in you, photographs you, relates to you, and you to them.
 Photographs can be made with a healing intention, used to change people so that neither the photographer nor the person being photographed is the same again.”
 So much depends on how we see things.
 As the Irish poet and philosopher John O’Donohue once said, "More often than not, the style of gaze determines what we see."
 There are many things near us that we never notice simply because of how we see.
 The way we look at things has a huge influence on what becomes visible to us.
 If one becomes stuck in a certain narrow, predictable, or habitual way of seeing, the outside light cannot bring color into one’s life.
 Each of us is responsible for how we see, and how we see determines what we see.

-Work...
+Light Work...

-During our sessions, I will gently guide you through natural and relaxed poses, meeting you where you are and creating an atmosphere that allows authentic connections and emotions to flourish.
+During our sessions, I will gently guide you through natural and relaxed poses, meeting you where you are and creating an atmosphere that encourages authentic connections and emotions to flourish.
 I sincerely hope you leave our session feeling more connected to those you hold dear and to provide lasting memories that deepen your connection long after our time together.

 Visual Storytelling